-The Huddersfield Narrow Canal is not yet in as good condition as other canals and you may experience difficulty or delays.
-Passage through Standedge is available on Mondays, Wednesdays and Fridays.
-Dogs are allowed through the tunnel.
-We will book passage for you with Canal & River Trust.
 We will give further details in your Information Pack.
 You must tell us at the time of booking that you intend to do the Outer Pennine Ring.
-We will advise on direction of travel and make your tunnel booking.
+We will advise on direction of travel and tunnel booking.
 You require an active crew; the route has many locks.
 At least one of the crew must have adequate experience (you need to know how to pace yourselves).

 All our boats can do this route as our longest ones are 56’.
 You need to allocate three weeks to this trip - experience on other canals may lead you to think you could do this ring more quickly, but it's essential to plan for unexpected delays on these fragile, heavily-locked canals with poor water supply.